-In this day and age, energy efficiency is hugely important.
-That’s why it’s always shown-off front and centre with all our products, from our UPVC and aluminium windows to our bi-fold doors, composite front doors and conservatories.
-For many of our clients in and around East Grinstead, energy efficiency is something of an unfamiliar subject.
+In the modern age, the subject of energy efficiency is hugely important.
+That’s why it’s always at the front, back and centre of all our products, from our UPVC and aluminium windows to our bi-fold doors, composite front doors and conservatories.
+For many of our customers in East Grinstead, energy efficiency is something of an unfamiliar subject.

 The rating usually spans from A to E/G, but the best products will boast A+ or A++ ratings.
-So East Grinstead property owners looking to upgrade old and inefficient fixtures are encouraged to seek out these ratings.
+We encourage East Grinstead property owners looking to upgrade older windows to seek out higher ratings.

-In many cases, the increased initial investment of choosing high-rated double glazing and aluminium windows, bifold doors, conservatories and composite doors will quickly be recouped due to the significant savings you’ll make over the course of just a year or two.
+In many cases, the increased initial investment of choosing A-rated double glazing for UPVC and aluminium windows, bi-fold doors and composite front doors is quickly recouped due to the significant savings you make over just a year or two.
 All it requires from you is a basic understanding of how energy ratings work, and that you choose a reputable supplier.